 To illustrate the EB-IMP assessment process two cases are presented.
-The first is an analysis of a critical elbow in a pipeline system that, without the presented analysis, would have required replacement.
-Further, using the EB-IMP approach a composite repair system was evaluated that eventually permitted the pipeline operator to continue operation after the repair had been made.
-This case study explores the efforts associated with a Level III analysis in conjunction with a Level V remediation evaluation.
+The first is an analysis of a deepwater subsea pipeline that was damaged by an anchor during the 2005 Hurricane Katrina.
+The insights permitted the pipeline operator to continue operation until a deepwater repair could be designed, fabricated, and installed.
+This case study explores the efforts associated with a Level IV analysis, although a Level V remediation evaluation was not conducted by the author even though a repair solution was developed by the operator.